wp-plugins/sidebar-stats-widget/readme.txt

 First build

 == Upgrade Notice ==

+= 0.120218 =
+I upgraded this plugin's code to the use the 2.8 Widgets API.
+This means that this plugin now plays nicely with other plugins that may modify the behavior of your widgets.
+It also integrates with themes better by using $before_widget, $after_widget, $before_title and $after_title values.

 = 0.101230 =
 This release contains HTML element ID attributes that make the widget output more CSS friendly.
 The prefix and suffix options have been removed.
 They have been replaced with an option to wrap the widget output in list item HTML tags to place nice with themes.